Monetary system

 A monetary system is a system where a government manages money in a country's economy.
-Modern monetary systems usually consist of the national treasury, the mint, the central banks and commercial banks.
+Modern monetary systems usually consist of a national treasury, a mint, central banks and commercial banks.

 Choice of monetary system affects inflation rates, trade balances, and exchange rates.
 Throughout history, countries have used various approaches, including commodity money like gold, representative money backed by precious metals, and modern fiat money backed by government authority.

 Commodity money system

 A commodity money system is a type of monetary system in which a commodity such as gold or seashells is made the unit of value and physically used as money.
 The money retains its value because of its physical properties.
 In some cases, a government may stamp a metal coin with a face, value or mark that indicates its weight or asserts its purity, but the value remains the same even if the coin is melted down.